 Are Employers Required to Pay Out Accrued PTO Upon Separation in Minnesota?

-Under what circumstances must employers pay out accrued paid time off (PTO) upon an employee’s separation in Minnesota?
-Minnesota law does not explicitly require employers to pay out accrued PTO unless a policy or employment agreement states otherwise.
+Under what circumstances must an employer pay out accrued paid time off (PTO) at separation in Minnesota?
+No Minnesota statute requires it.
+The duty exists only when a policy or employment agreement says so.

 Key legal considerations include: